8ta4/blog/drafts/In Search of a Shower-Proof, Noise-Cancelling Mic.md

+Is there a shower-friendly, noise-canceling microphone out there that can accurately capture my speech while I'm in the shower?

 I want to transcribe my every word, all day, every day.
+I've previously asked for advice on subreddits like r/HeadphoneAdvice and r/speechrecognition, but back then I was hunting for a noise-canceling mic for outdoor use.

 I've tried a few devices, but none of them work well with water.

 Here's the rundown of my trials: